 Should you use Google Photos high quality or the original quality?

-That’s a crucial question you can learn more of here.
+That’s a crucial question you can learn more about here.

 Is Google Photos safe and private?